Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 To add a new feature:

 #.
 Use the ‘Go to Your Location’ button (described above) if you're physically at the structure site, or manually drag the cursor to the correct location on the map.
 #.
-Once the cursor is at the appropriate spot, tap the ‘Create New Feature’ button in the app menu.
+Once the cursor is at the appropriate spot, tap the plus sign button in the app menu.
 This will open the rapid assessment form.

 The first step is to select the structure type:

 - Stream Crossing
 - Dam

-After selecting the type and tapping ‘Next’, you’ll be presented with a set of assessment questions and photo prompts based on the selected structure.
+After selecting the type, you’ll be presented with a set of assessment questions and photo prompts based on the selected structure.

 If you choose ‘Stream Crossing’, you’ll also need to specify the crossing sub-type: